The Entrepreneurial Mind - Foundations of Entrepreneurship (11198.2)

 Special assessment requirements

-All assessments must be submitted, including 5 posts and an aggregate mark of 50% must be achieved to pass this unit.
+All assessments must be submitted and a aggregate mark of 50% must be achieved to pass this unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.